Last updated on October 2nd, 2023 at 03:49 am

 2. MVP Disc Sports Neutron Tesla

-I personally like the Tesla because it has a lot of glides and is quite an overstable disc which makes it a perfect tomahawk disc golf disc.
-If you are in situations that may need you to have the best skip, this disc can be helpful with its predictability and reliability.
+I favor the Tesla for its impressive glide and strong overstable characteristics, making it an ideal disc for tomahawks.
+It’s a reliable choice when you require consistent skips in challenging situations.
 An overhand shot like the thumbers or the tomahawk should do it for you and save your game.
 Also, this disc should be the go-to overstable control driver that you can put in the bag.

-The Tesla’s flight is considered the ideal disc golf tomahawk flight path with its resistance to turning while providing the best stable option for tomahawk throwers.
+The Tesla provides the ideal disc golf tomahawk flight path with its resistance to turning, making it the best stable option for tomahawk throws.
 It provides pinpoint accuracy, reliable fade, and can handle the wind.
 If you have the required arm speed, I will highly recommend this to be a staple in your bag.

 Physically, this disc is made with premium plastic which provides the best look and comfortable feel in the hands.
 It also offers durability features and is perfectly flat with a little bit of a smaller rim.
 Also, I like the disc’s unique bright colors which are easy to spot especially if you have lost your disc in the woods.

 The only issue I have with this disc is its ability to get slick easily.
 When minimal moisture hit this disc, it will cause some gripping issues that might affect your throw.

 This disc, ideal for newcomers looking to improve their tomahawk skills, is lightweight, easy to grip, and offers excellent control.
 It’s especially suitable for those with smaller hands or lower arm speeds, making it one of the top choices for thumbers and tomahawks.